( Disponible en anglais seulement )

 Our objective is to hire students who have the qualities that enable them to become associates and, eventually, partners.
 We look for candidates who have achieved academic distinction, are committed to professional excellence and are willing to take an active role in business development, community activities and firm promotion.

 Our students are exposed to a wide variety of experiences during their articling year.
-Students spend about five months in each of the solicitors’ and litigation departments.
+Students will work within the areas of Business Law, Labour & Regulatory, Litigation & Dispute Resolution, Real Estate and Tax.
 Students are given the opportunity to, among other things, assist and accompany lawyers to discoveries, hearings, trials, mediations, commercial deal closings and client meetings.

 Social & Charitable Events